Reviews You Can Rely On

 The Cycplus G1 is one of the least expensive bike computers we've ever used.
 This device covers only the basics, such as tracking riding time, distance, current speed, odometer readings, and altitude.
 But this is all that many cyclists really want to know.
 The G1 design is reminiscent of the straightforward displays found on stationary bikes at the gym, and while we were skeptical at first, its simplicity quickly became one of its most appealing features.
 If you demand more from your bike computer, a model like the Bryton Rider 420 offers a few more features without skyrocketing the price.
 However, don't underestimate the power of simplicity.
 “The Cycplus G1 costs as little as a counter-service dinner, making it appealing for bikers who are either new to bike computers or don't need the heavy-handed feature sets of a higher-end model,” our head tester concluded.

-The G1 is generally intuitive to use, though adjusting settings like time or measurement units may require you to take a quick look at the manual.
+The G1 is generally intuitive to use, though adjusting settings like time or measurement units may require a quick look at the manual.
 Once configured, it's easy to get started and enjoy a hassle-free ride.
-If you don't like the idea of fiddling with setup, take a look at the Wahoo ELEMNT Bolt V2 for a particularly user-friendly option.
+If you don't like the idea of fiddling with setup, consider the Wahoo ELEMNT Bolt V2 for a particularly user-friendly option.
 But if you take it for what it is, a bare bones yet affordable and reliable data tracker, you won't be disappointed.
 If the low price isn't enough to make you consider the G1, our review team also shared, “The G1 also stands out for its weight, coming in at a modest 2.5 ounces, and is great for shoppers needing a minimalist device.”
 For shoppers seeking a budget-friendly option, this no-frills model is a great choice.

 Read more: Cycplus G1 review